The GED Ready® Practice Test

 Login to your GED.com account to start your practice test.
 What’s great about GED Ready® is that you can pause and resume to fit your schedule.
 You don’t have to take the entire practice test in one sitting, although that is recommended for more accurate results.

-The practice test is designed to tell you how you will perform on the actual GED test by providing a realistic test-taking experience.
+The practice test is designed to tell you how you will perform on the actual GED test by providing a realistic test-taking experience, but only half the length of the actual test.
 For this reason, you can take it one time per purchase.

 - Many students decide to take the practice test again toward the end of their prep to build confidence and reinforce their test taking skills closer to their GED test date.